Damselflies of the Southwest (Zygoptera)

 male: small, dark for a dancer; dark thoracic shoulder stripe prominent and forked; small eye-spots; wings clear, dark veins; abdomen mostly dark with contrasting blue or grayish purple rings that don't close at the top, middle segments black on top; immatures colored more violet

-SW flight period: late February - December
+SW flight period: February 21 - December 15

 SW distribution: all Southwest